Learn about comfort and quality-of-life care for people and their families living with life-limiting illness.

 - Be supported by the hospice palliative care program and B.C.
 Palliative Care Benefits Program.

-- Have care needs that cannot be supported in community or residential care settings.
+- Have care needs that cannot be supported in community or long term care settings.

 - Have no requirement for acute care.